misfist/WpTemplateLoader/README.md

 ## Description

-This class builds upon the `get_template_part()` function in WordPress, but allows you to load template parts from your plugin, with built in fallbacks.
+This class builds upon the `getTemplatePart()` function in WordPress, but allows you to load template parts from your plugin, with built in fallbacks.

 This fork uses modern PHP coding standards such as PSR-2 code formatting, PSR-4 autoloading, and namespacing, which eliminates the need to make a copy of the class, or to use Mozart to prefix the class name.